Federal Legislation

 4.6 International airlines

 International aviation offers regional airlines, charter airlines, air cargo carriers, general aviation and special services.
 Different categories provide choices to the customers thus adding more attractions.
-Passenger attractions involve car-hire, packing facilities, hotels, tours, travel agents, retail purchases, financial services, and conferences.
+Passenger attractions involve car hire, packing facilities, hotels, tours, travel agents, retail purchases, financial services, and conferences.
 The international gateway allows aviation to target remote passengers (Jacobs, 2012).

 4.7 Competitiveness

-The international aviation strategy of Canada allows generating enormous revenues through international flights.
+The international aviation strategy of Canada allows for generating enormous revenues through international flights.
 High-quality standards and service permit it to compete with the leading airlines all over the world.
 The concept of collecting people and culture results in increased passenger turnover across national and international flights.
-Transportation from remote areas enhances the operational capacity and generate huge revenues.
+Transportation from remote areas enhances the operational capacity and generates huge revenues.
 Investing in international infrastructures and the high number of airports adds to the competitiveness (Jacobs, 2012).

 References